IDStewardship

 MRSA Snapshot

-MRSA is such an important organism that the Infectious Diseases Society of America (IDSA) developed a clinical practice guideline (available here) to assist in managing MRSA infections.
+MRSA is such an important organism that the Infectious Diseases Society of America (IDSA) developed a clinical practice guideline (available here, although could use an update!) to assist in managing MRSA infections.
 Whether working in the community or in the hospital, MRSA is an important pathogen.

 Pseudomonas Snapshot

-Pseudomonas aeruginosa does not have it’s own clinical practice guideline, but it is an organism covered extensively in the organ system-focused IDSA guidelines.
+Pseudomonas aeruginosa does not have it’s own clinical practice guideline, but it is an organism covered extensively in the organ system-focused IDSA guidelines, such as the one focused on Gram negative resistance available here.
 It is an incredibly important pathogen for healthcare personnel to be aware of and pharmacists should have a general awareness of which drugs can have activity against it.

 List of Antibiotics that can Cover Pseudomonas and/or MRSA